 The Collaborative will provide these wholesale markets with a ‘one stop shop’ for all their local and regeneratively grown products increasing the ease at which buyers can purchase these products and ideally increasing profit margins for producers.

-COMMUNITY ENGAGEMENT & EDUCATION
+COMMUNITY ENGAGEMENT & FOOD ACCESS

 There is great opportunity for dialogue between consumers and producers to increase culturally relevant food options, increase access to healthy food and bridge the rural – urban divide.
 The marketplace will serve as a living educational tool in which authentic farming and ranching stories are shared with a focus on highlighting the current challenges Collaborative producers are facing from climate change policy to drought to urbanization to pressures from an economic system designed for industrial, commodity based agricultural production.
 These stories can highlight how Collaborative members are reducing their social and environmental footprint while fostering healthy ecosystems and improving plant and animal biodiversity.